mehdi-ayoub/search-vue/README.md

 # Advice Search Engine

-This Vue.js project provides a simple search interface that fetches and displays advice from an API based on the user's input.
+This Vue.js project provides a search interface that fetches and displays advice from an API based on the user's input.

 ![SEARCH](public/Mainpage.png)